dnlgsv/Sentiment-Analysis/docs/report.md

 - The 1.5B model shows steady improvement in accuracy after prompt engineering.
 It is more robust to prompt changes and maintains a high level of accuracy.
 - Prompt engineering is crucial for improving the performance of smaller models, but the impact is more pronounced for less capable models.

-### Visualization
+### Visualization of Results

 ![Metrics Comparison](../results/performance_plots/metrics.png)

-*Figure 1: Metrics of both models with defferent prompt engineering approaches.*
+*Figure 6.
+Metrics of both models with defferent prompt engineering approaches.*

 ## 7. Analysis of Results